Making Things Happen Seminar

 On the final evening, each student will give a brief, formal presentation of his solution to a panel of professional men.
 The panel will evaluate each speech based on its analysis of the issue, its proposed solution, the logic of its argument, and its rhetorical effectiveness.

 Students will receive instruction on the basic principles of public speaking as part of the week-long seminar.

-The topics covered in 2018 were organ transplants, autonomous vehicles, and anti-discrimination law.
+Topics covered in the past have included organ transplants, autonomous vehicles, education in low-income communities, and anti-discrimination law.

 The program will include talks and discussions on leadership virtues, and students will have the opportunity to speak one-on-one with a staff member about ways to exercise leadership in their everyday environment in the upcoming year.

 The overall goals of the program are to give students a greater awareness of the challenges facing their local and national community and to inspire students to exercise leadership in their daily life.

 The daily schedule will include free time for sports and competitive games.
 Daily Mass and times of prayer will be offered for those interested.

 Participants will stay at Windmoor Study Center in South Bend, IN blocks away from the University of Notre Dame campus.

 - Applications received by March 22, 2021 will be given priority.

 - Notification of acceptances will be sent out beginning April 19, 2021.